 We Provide Support Where & When Needed

 We believe in matching employee skills and interests to employment opportunities - earning at or above minimum wage.
 Our service is offered on a continuum where competitive employment is the goal.
 Individual placements can include a variety of options including working in a supermarket, retail store, or restaurant, just to name a few.
-EPI also contracts with area businesses to provide enclave/work crew opportunities.

 Supported Employment Services